HITESH-SINGLA/Medical-Claims/ReadMe.txt

 3. Claim Tracking: Users can track the status of their claims, including any approvals or denials.

-4. Auto Fill : Auto Fill is a feature that automatically populates form fields with pre-existing data or commonly used values.Auto Fill can save time and reduce errors by automatically filling in patient information.
+4. Auto Fill : Auto Fill is a feature that automatically populates form fields with pre-existing data that we collect at the signup time or commonly used values.Auto Fill can save time and reduce errors by automatically filling in patient information.

 ## Technology Stack